Master of Arts in Teaching

 Most of the students who join the Master of Arts in Teaching program arrive with a bachelor’s degree in the discipline they want to teach.
 No prior education or pedagogy coursework is necessary.
 The program also welcomes teacher candidates with some education coursework or initial certification.

-The Clarkson Master of Arts in Teaching program prepares candidates for secondary certification in biology, chemistry, earth science, physics, technology (k-12), mathematics, English, social studies, Chinese, French, German, Greek, Latin, and Spanish.
+The Clarkson Master of Arts in Teaching program prepares candidates for secondary certification in biology, chemistry, earth science, physics, technology (k-12), mathematics, English, social studies, Chinese, French, German, Greek, Latin, Russian and Spanish.

 If you think our program is the right fit for your career goals, please contact us so we can connect you with a faculty advisor.
 A pre-teaching advising track and minor are available for current Clarkson undergraduate students.
 To learn more, click this link.

 MAT Curriculum (38 credits total)